Sensory Room Ideas & Equipment for Autism (Home Guide 2025)

 • Supervision: especially for young children or those who mouth small parts.

-• Decide purpose: calming, active play, learning support, or combination
+• Decide purpose: calming, active play, learning support, or a combination

-• Choose location: spare room, playroom corner, or portable kit
+• Choose location: spare room, playroom corner, classroom corner, or portable kit

 • Set budget range (starter under $300, premium $1000+)

-• Identify child’s sensory profile (seeker, avoider, mixed)
+• Identify child’s sensory profile (seeker, avoider, or mixed)

-• Install soft/adjustable lighting (string lights, dimmable lamps)
+• Install soft or adjustable lighting (string lights or dimmable lamps)

-• Add a visual feature (bubble tube, lava lamp, fiber optic strands)
+• Add a visual feature (bubble tube, lava lamp, or fiber optic strands)

 • Include projection light or LED projector for calming patterns